icyclv/JTrace/README.md

 **Warning: This is solely a learning project and currently lacks thorough testing.
 Please do not deploy it in a production environment.**

+Many parts of the code in this project are derived from Arthas [1], JvmEye [2], and JVM-Profiler [3].
+Special thanks to these three projects.

 ## Features

 - **Sampling Profilers**: Supports CPU, memory, stack trace, and I/O sampling.